AJK94/GrainBroker/README.md

 I will use Axios to consume the API.
 Axios is built into Vue and is easy to use.

+Vue also has a built in state manager so if we added authentication we could store log in details and roles easily.

-Depending on the client needs, we can add signal R for live updates.
+Depending on the client needs, we can add signal R for live updates (This is discussed in more detail in the Services README).
 </p>
 </details>